bokeh/bokeh/sphinx/source/docs/user_guide/plotting.rst

 Multiple MultiPolygons
 ''''''''''''''''''''''

-The top level of nesting is used to separate each MultiPolygon from the others.
+The top-level of nesting is used to separate each MultiPolygon from the others.
 Each MultiPolygon can be thought of as a row in the data source - potentially with a corresponding label or color.